rslayday/m2c2kit-integration-guides/docs/metricwire.md

 # About this Repository

-With the web-based implementation of M2C2kit assessments, it is possible for them to be embedded via Qualtrics, REDCAP, and Metricwire (as well as anything else with a WebView[cite]).
+With the web-based implementation of M2C2kit assessments, it is possible for them to be embedded via Qualtrics, REDCAP, and Metricwire (as well as anything else with a WebView).

 This documentation page contains an implementation guide for using Metricwire.